JohannesLorenz/lmms-zyn-fusion-test/README.md

 What should work:

-- drag-drop instruments over songs
+- play previews
+- load and save files
+- drag-drop the zyn instrument on tracks from old zyn to convert them
 - drag-drop xmz files over songs
-- play zyn from LMMS
-- open/use the UI
-- drag-drop zyn widgets
+- drag-drop zyn widgets on automation patterns
+- exporting songs

 What still needs to be done:

+- LMMS can crash if project loading time takes more than 10 seconds
 - make removing connections more easy
-- use LMMS controllers for zyn widgets
+- connect zyn widgets to LMMS controllers (not only automation patterns)
-- loading/saving has a waiting time of 1 second
 - reviews for
   * the spa concept in general
   * the LMMS implementation